marianmeres/demino/README.md

 |   |   +-- index.ts (with exported GET function)
 |   +--  _middleware.ts (default exports [someGLobalMw])
 ```

-you can achieve the same effect like this:

 ```typescript
 import { demino, deminoFileBased } from "@marianmeres/demino";